 Most important thing is to use your keyword in the URLs.
 Google crawlers and your visitors will know that content niche just by looking at your URL.
 However, I would also make a point that, do not stuff many keywords in the URLs.
 Google crawlers are intelligent enough to identify keyword stuffing.
 They will penalize the site.
 Also, try to keep the keyword at the beginning of the URL.
 Google crawlers pay attention to the start of the URL’s first and then the rest of it.
 Take a look at the example below.
 My article for cyclists searching for Instagram hashtags is on the first page of search results for different similar keywords.

 Of course, there are other things that got me to the top.
 However, the URL structure also helps.
-Keep it short, organized and with an induced keyword.
+Keep it short, organized, and with an induced keyword.
+I was having this structure before, now I just have the blog post link in front of my domain name.
+This is way more effective.
+Look at one of the permalinks below.

 I would advise never to do this.
 Never change a URL, however, if you are compelled to do so because of any reason, add a redirect.
 When you change a URL, it means that you are removing an indexed page from Google’s reach.
 Your ranking will also go down if Googles find no content on the link.
 So always add redirects.
 This notifies search engines that the URL is directed to an address where content exists.